NoroffFEU/social-media-client/README.md

 - Project is configured to deploy to pages on merge to default

 ###### version history:
-- v0.1.1 prettier installed & merged to workflowbranch
+- v0.1.1 prettier installed & merged to workflow branch
-- v0.1.2 eslint installed & merged to workflowbranch
+- v0.1.2 eslint installed & merged to workflow branch
-- v0.1.3 on-commit hooks addded
+- v0.1.3 on-commit hooks addded & merged to workflow branch

 #### The following file changes are required:

 - Project readme file is updated to include new configuration information and status badges
-- Project is configured for hosting (e.g. CDN links or a Bundler)
+- Project is configured for hosting (e.g. CDN links or a Bundler) :heavy_check_mark:

+###### version history:
+- v0.1.4 vite installed & merged to workflow branch

 #### The following features must be automatically tested with unit tests: